The Risk & Reward of Jetstar First Lounge Runs

 A chance to visit the Qantas First Lounge can make this risk worthwhile.
 But these flights do also come with the added hassle of an earlier check-in cutoff time, having to clear immigration (albeit only as a domestic passenger) and international security, where the international liquids & gels limits apply.
 The Jetstar website has some more information about procedures for these flights.

-Although you’ll be in the international terminal, you’re also not entitled to purchase duty-free.
+Although you’ll be in the international terminal, you’re not entitled to purchase duty-free or use the Tourist Refund Scheme.

 Great Credit Cards for Earning Qantas Points